-The Elder Scrolls V: Skyrim was unleashed in 2011, and nearly from the moment it arrived on desktops players have been enthusiastically modding it.
-Skyrim modders have addressed minor problems and fixed major bugs, added custom quests and entirely new locations, and overhauled combat, magic, and leveling systems.
-Along the way hundreds of hours of new content has come, free, from the community.
-Just about any change you can imagine has been made by someone, and there's no sign the modding well has dried up yet.
+Over the years since Skyrim's release, modders have been busy addressing minor problems and fixing major bugs, adding custom quests and entirely new locations, and overhauling combat, magic, and leveling systems.
+Just about any change you can imagine has been made by someone, along with hundreds of hours of new content, and there's no sign the modding well has dried up yet.

 One final word: some mods on our list require other mods to work, some require special steps to install and use, and some mods conflict with one another.
 Be sure to read the mod page for each carefully for instructions on how to install and use them.